jyppi7/bai_myaidea/README.md

 ## What next

 When system is up and running it offers platform for further experimentation: Can we detect the speed of vehicules to monitor how fast thay are moving on avarage (vs. speed limit)?
 Can we say if a car is using summer or winter tyres 8as winter tyres with spikes may be banned on certain roads)?
 Analysing in more detail the sound of motors, can we say something about the potential problems or need for maintenance (maybe for privacy purposes we wont identify individual cars)?
 Would be interesting to study what other man-made or natural sounds the system can learn to analyse: earthquakes? atmospheric phenomena like lightning?
+Sound/noise sensor range could be extended to cover in addition to audible sounds also infra and ultra sound spectrum to gain more insight into monitered phenomena.

 ## Acknowledgments